dartsidedev/keyboard_hider/README.md

 ## Motivation

-While interacting our users, we realized that not every user knows their keyboard very well and that they expect the keyboard to be hidden when the click outside a text field.
+While interacting with our users, we realized that not every user knows their keyboard very well and that they expect the keyboard to be hidden when the click outside a text field.
-We decided to give our users to give the option to hide their keyboard for forms when the user clicked outside a text field.
+We decided to give our users the option to hide their keyboard for forms when they clicked outside a text field.

 I searched how to do that, and I found [this question](https://stackoverflow.com/questions/44991968/how-can-i-dismiss-the-on-screen-keyboard) on Stack Overflow.
 I wasn't really satisfied with adding repeated code everywhere, as remembering how to configure the `GestureDetector`, and what is the correct way to `unfocus` (hide the keyboard) is a little annoying.

 You can see [my answer on Stack Overflow](https://stackoverflow.com/a/55727378/4541492) from 2019: I decided to wrap this functionality in a convenient Flutter widget that simplifies hiding the keyboard whenever the user taps on the screen outside a text field (similar to how keyboard hiding works on the web).

 Since then, I worked on a couple of projects, and I've seen that this pattern is discussed again and again, so now I decided to publish this package so that I (and everyone else) can quickly and simply add this functionality to our Flutter apps.

 ## Usage

-Wrap the widget that should detect touches and upon touch, it should hide the keyboard if visible.
+Wrap your widget that should detect touches with a [`KeyboardHider` widget](https://pub.dev/documentation/keyboard_hider/latest/keyboard_hider/KeyboardHider-class.html) and upon touch, it should hide the keyboard if visible.

 The widget doesn't interfere with text fields, so your users can seamlessly switch and jump between text fields, even if the text fields are wrapped in a `KeyboardHider` widget.

 ```dart